SamirJabre/Smart-Bus-System/README.md

 - Real-time Communication: The application uses Socket.io to provide real-time updates for bus locations, route changes, and passenger notifications, ensuring users receive up-to-date information instantly.

+- Firebase: Used firebase storage for Storing the users image and picture and helping for the drivers applications to be done

 - IoT Integration:

     - Seat Detection System: The system includes an Arduino kit using the ESP8266 WiFi module, ultrasonic sensor, and UNO board for real-time detection of someone sitting on the bus seat.
 This data is sent to the backend, ensuring real-time updates on seat availability.
     - Bus Tracking: The system integrates GPS modules for real-time location tracking, as well as passenger load sensors for monitoring bus capacity.

-- Machine Learning: FastAPI is used to implement a machine learning model for predicting bus arrival times.
+- FastAPI: FastAPI is used to implement a machine learning model for predicting bus arrival times.
 The model analyzes historical trip data and provides accurate arrival time predictions based on current conditions.

 - For Admin Panel: The admin panel is developed using React.js, specifically designed to offer a seamless experience for administrators managing schedules, buses, and routes.